aanderse/LdapRecord.com/source/docs/connecting.md

 Container::addConnection($connection);
 ```

+> If you do not call `connect` on your connection prior to adding
+> it into the `Container`, it will be connected to automatically
+> when you attempt to retrieve query results.

 Each connection you add can have it's own name.
 This is
 required for connecting to multiple LDAP servers at